SilverLinings89/Waveguide/Progress.md

 I'm slowly grinding through the code to change the dof ownership.
 This has effects in extremely many places.

-# Wednesday, 1st of august
+# Wednesday, 1st of september

 I have implemented a huge amount of the new stuff.
 I have made the decision that get_dof_association() and get_dof_association_by_boundary_id() will always return in LOKAL dof numbering ( i.e. [0, ..., NDOFS - 1]).
 I will then add a function to the FEDomain set_global_dof_indices_by_boundary which sets(std::vector<InterfaceDofData>) to set the global indices.

 I have decided to go this way because all the calls to get_dof_association will now only happen in the setup.
 Therefore I can also repurpose them to the function I need in the setup rather then rewriting them.

-# Saturday, 4th of august
+# Saturday, 4th of september

 By now, the local level initializes but the code breaks in the non-local initialization.
 Refactored the Geometry Manager to align function names with content and to make the structure more clear.
 That structure works now.
 Fixing dof commmunication of neighbor surfaces.
 Initialization now finishes.

-# Monday, 6th of august
+# Monday, 6th of september

 Most of the core is implemented.
 I realized that there is an error where apparently the same number as surface dofs of the inner domain is not generated properly on the surfaces.
 This may either be the interior surface not being initialized properly or it is the outer surface.